 In this series, I dig a little deeper into the meaning of psychological terms.
 This week’s term: paranoia

-Kind of like anxiety and depression, the word paranoia often gets tossed around fairly loosely in common parlance, but in a psychological/psychiatric sense it’s far more significance.
+Kind of like anxiety and depression, the word paranoia often gets tossed around fairly loosely in common parlance, but in a psychological/psychiatric sense it has far more significance.
 Google Dictionary defines paranoia as: